Bismut Einstein metrics on compact complex manifolds: Introduction

+(b) Bismut Einstein metrics with zero Einstein constant are Bismut Ricci flat. \end{theorem} In the case of $\lambda=0$, there are some non-K{\"a}hler examples (see Example 2.7-Example 2.10 in \cite{GF-J-SLap}).
+And all those examples are actually Bismut flat.

-To prove Theorem \ref{the-introMain}, we establish a Bochner-type formula expressed in terms of Bismut-Ricci curvature and obtain some vanishing results (see section \ref{sec-Bochner}).
-In particular, on compact surfaces we can obtain a slightly stronger vanishing result, which plays an important role in the proof of Theorem \ref{the-introMain}. \begin{theorem} Given a compact complex surface with a pluriclosed metric $(M^{4},J,\omega)$.
+To prove Theorem \ref{the-introMain}, we establish a Bochner formula expressed in terms of Bismut Ricci curvature.
+Meanwhile, we obtain some vanishing results under certain conditions on Bismut Ricci curvature and Bismut scalar curvature (see Section \ref{sec-Bochner}).
+More analogues vanishing theorems about Bismut connection can be found in \cite{Alexandrov-Ivanov,Ivanov-P}.